apompa/ionic-ng-boilerplate/tools.md

 Bootstrap.
 Bower allows us to say that our app depends in some way on these other libraries so that we can manage all of them in one simple place.

-`ngBoilerplate` comes with a `bower.json` file that looks something like this:
+`ionic-ng-Boilerplate` comes with a `bower.json` file that looks something like this:

 ```js
 {